azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 1. For the **chatRequestTopicPath** and the **chatTopicPath**, enter the name of the Service Bus Topic you created, **awhotel**.
 The value is the same for both settings in this case.

 2. The **web.config** should resemble the following.
-Click Save in Visual Studio.
+Select Save in Visual Studio.

     ![A web.config code window displays. ](media/image93.png 'web.config code window ')